 Ternavskaia Olga Allbec/Shutterstock

-If someone is flaring, Emma Guttman-Yassky, MD, PhD, Vice-Chair of Research, Department of Dermatology and Professor of Dermatology, Icahn School of Medicine at Mount Sinai in New York City, will start with a strong topical steroid used twice daily for one week, and then switch to a moderate strength steroid for four weeks, twice daily before decreasing it gradually to about once or twice a week.
+If someone is flaring, Emma Guttman-Yassky, MD, PhD, vice-chair of research, department of dermatology and professor of dermatology, Icahn School of Medicine at Mount Sinai in New York City, will start with a strong topical steroid used twice daily for one week, and then switch to a moderate strength steroid for four weeks, twice daily before decreasing it gradually to about once or twice a week.
 If the flares are in delicate areas such as the face or skin folds, she may use a steroid alternative such as tacrolimus (Protopic) or pimecrolimus (Elidel).
 These creams block an immune system chemical called calcineurin that plays a role in inflammation.
-Another topical crisaborole (Eucrisa) blocks PDE4 enzymes within the skin that have been linked to inflammation.
+Another topical, crisaborole (Eucrisa), blocks PDE4 enzymes within the skin that have been linked to inflammation.
 Both Protopic and Elidel carry black box warnings, citing a possible increased risk for cancer.
-A black box is the strongest admonishment that the US Food and Drug Administration can offer.
+A black box, also known as a boxed warning, is the strongest warning that the US Food and Drug Administration can offer.
 “Eucrisa doesn’t have black box,” Dr. Guttman-Yassky says.

 Kid-friendly herbal itch relief